Pippi Longstocking (novel): Peppi Dlinnyychulok (1984 film)

 A Mosfilm television film version, Peppi Dlinnyychulok, was released in 1984.
 It was produced by Margaret Mikalan, and starred Mikhail Boyarsky, Lev Durov and Tatiana Vasilieva.
 Pippi was played by Svetlana Stupak, and her singing voice was provided by Svetlana Stepchenko.

 The New Adventures of Pippi Longstocking (1988 film)

-An US feature film version from Columbia Pictures was released in 1988, directed by British veteran director Ken Annakin, starring Tami Erin as Pippi with Eileen Brennan, Dennis Dugan, John Schuck and Dick Van Patten in supporting roles.
+A US feature film version from Columbia Pictures was released in 1988, directed by British veteran director Ken Annakin, starring Tami Erin as Pippi with Eileen Brennan, Dennis Dugan, John Schuck and Dick Van Patten in supporting roles.
 While the title suggests a continuation, the film is in fact just a retelling of the original story.
 The original songs and the score were composed by Misha Segal.

 Pippi Longstocking (1997 film and TV series)

 An animated film adaptation by Nelvana, Pippi Longstocking, was released in 1997 and was further adapted into an animated television series, Pippi Longstocking also by Nelvana, which aired for one season (1997) on Canada's Teletoon channel and later (1998) on HBO in the United States.
 Reruns are shown on the Qubo digital subchannel.
 While the movie used digital inking, the series used the traditional animation process.